-10. Some members pointed out that the plan to build housing units on green belts in Phase 1 for implementing the development project would force the existing villagers to move out, and the affected villagers had not been properly consulted on the development.
-They held the view that public consultation should not replaced by informal be consultations/lobbying sessions in planning public housing projects, and urged the Administration to shelve or postpone the development project, launch a public consultation, meet the affected villagers and listen to their concerns.

-11. The Administration explained that rezoning involving green belts would be required at Wang Chau for land lots designated for development in not only Phase 1, but also Phases 2 and 3.
+- 11. The Administration explained that it was the prevailing arrangement for District Offices to coordinate informal consultations for development projects including advising the Housing Department about the local representatives to be invited to attend the informal consultations.
+In line with this practice, the Yuen Long District Office helped arrange the informal consultations for the Wang Chau Housing Development.
+While the Administration had taken into account views collected during the informal consultations, government departments had conducted their own analyses before deciding to take forward the development in phases. - 12.
+Some Members pointed out that the plan to build housing units on green belts in Phase 1 for implementing the development project would force the existing villagers to move out, and the affected villagers had not been properly consulted on the development.
+They held the view that replaced public consultation should not be by informal consultations/lobbying sessions in planning public housing projects, and urged the Administration to shelve or postpone the development project, launch a public consultation, meet the affected villagers and listen to their concerns. - 13.
+The Administration explained that rezoning involving green belts would be required at Wang Chau for land lots designated for development in not only Phase 1, but also Phases 2 and 3.
 As with other public housing development proposals, the Administration had conducted public consultations and undergone necessary statutory procedures for the Phase 1 development, and the public had opportunities to express their opinions during the process.
 Specifically, the Administration consulted the Yuen Long District Council in April and June 2014 and the Ping Shan Rural Committee in May 2014.
 In October 2014, the Town Planning Board ("TPB") exhibited the draft Ping Shan Outline Zoning Plan ("draft OZP") with the inclusion of the rezoning proposal of the Phase 1 development at Wang Chau for public inspection.
 Having considered the relevant representations and comments in respect of the draft OZP, TPB decided not to propose corresponding amendments to the draft OZP.